At IU, what is Canvas, and how can I get help with it?

 - Initially, faculty may find it helpful to teach some courses in Canvas and some in Oncourse.
-This can provide an opportunity to learn more about functionality in Canvas and to compare various Canvas features and tools to their counterparts in Oncourse.
+This provides an opportunity to learn more about functionality in Canvas and to compare various Canvas features and tools to their counterparts in Oncourse.

 Getting help with Canvas

-A variety of online support resources are available in Instructure's Canvas Help Center:
+A variety of online support resources are available in Instructure's Canvas Community:

 - Documentation: To get started using Canvas,

 Additional guides intended for students, instructors, instructional designers, and system administrators, as well as guides for using Canvas mobile apps, are available at Canvas Guides.